18F/uswds-jekyll/demo/home.md

   image: /assets/uswds/img/hero.png
   callout:
     alt: "Hero callout:"
-    text: Call attention to a current priority
+    text: Bring attention to a current priority
   button:
     href: /callout/
-    text: This is a call to all my
+    text: Call to action
   link:
     text: Link to more about that priority
     href: /link/